Click to add text...

 Ed Osborne shed some light on both sides of the subject with his excellent liner notes written for the CD compilation of Gary Lewis & The Playboys.
 As far as Gary’s claims, “The Playboys played on every single song.
 The session people did guitar solos, piano solos, or overdubs.
 If there was a certain drum feel, that I couldn’t play, then Hal Blaine would do it.”
 Future Playboy Jimmy Karstein agrees.
 “On a few sessions I did, it seemed like (the studio players) augmented the band.
 Gary and his guys were always on (the record) when I was there.
 I tend to think Gary played something on all of his records.”
 (5)

-Again, Snuff Garrett and Hal Blaine remember the sessions differently.
-According to Snuff, the studio musicians played all the instrumental tracks.
-Hal remembers that he “did just about all the stuff that Leon arranged and Snuff produced.
+Again, Garrett and Blaine remember the sessions differently.
+According to Snuff, "The studio musicians played all the instrumental tracks."
+Hal expressed his own thoughts."(We) did just about all the stuff that Leon arranged and Snuff produced.
 Gary’s band was there, learning from us.
 They talked about the fact that they could never do that stuff.
 We were hired because we could do it quick and we could do it right.”
 (5)

 Hal also remembers other specifics about the This Diamond Ring session.
 “Every time there was a key change, they’d stop tape so I could re-tune the tymps.
 There were a lot of key changes in that song, as I recall.
 I also remember I played the cymbal tree.
 Brrriiinnng.
 It’s all over that record.”
 (5)